JoshThorntonDev/SDO-A2/README.md

 #### down:
 I added `cd infra && terraform destroy --auto-approve` to the down command in the Makefile to facilitate the removal of AWS resources to prevent unexpected charges

+#### tf-init
+The two -backend-config commands dynamically define the bucket and dynamodb_table variables for use in the remote backend.
+If these were hardcoded values, since S3 Buckets require globally unique names, others using this repo would be met with errors unless they manually updated the values.

 ### Infrastructure